webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 The foundation of the electrical system is the batteries.
 The system is sized large enough (26 kWh) to support over 4 full days of energy (6 kWh) usuage without any charging.
 Typically solar will provide 3-4 kWh per day.

-175mm wide, 72mm thick, 210mm high.
+175mm (6.9") wide, 72mm thick, 210mm (8.3") high.
 Each string of 8 is 600mm.

 ### House Bank - 25.6 V Lithium

 If comparing to a 12 V AGM bank the bank is equivalent to around 3,000 Ah.
-The bank supports the DC to AC Inverter and all other major loads.
-It is comprised of 40 x EVE LiFePO4 280Ah 3.2 V 5250g cells wired to create 5 independent, parallel strings of 8 in series cells for a 25.6 V nominal service.
+The bank supports the DC to AC Inverter(s) and all other major loads.
+It is comprised of 40 x EVE LiFePO4 280Ah 3.2 V 5250g cells wired to create 5 independent, parallel strings of 8 cells in series for a 25.6 V (8S5P) nominal service.
 The battery bank weighs around the same amount as 8 golf cart batteries at 225kg.
 The rated capacity is 35 kWh but is configured to provide 26 usable kWh before starting to shed loads.

-Each cell has dedicated voltage monitoring accurate to +/- 1 mV (0.001 V).
-Each of the 5 strings of cells can be disconnected from the bank.
+Each string of 8 cells has a dedicated voltage monitoring and balancing module accurate to +/- 1 mV (0.001 V) and a 47 Ohm shunt.
+This precision allows detecting internal cell issues or problems with poor fitting connections.
+Each of the 5 monitoring modules include 3 temperature sensors and communicate over CAN Bus to the rest of the electrical control network.
+The BMS controller is capable of disconnecting the entire pack, a single string, specific discharge loads, all discharge loads, specific charge loads, or all charge sources.
+The BMS controller also sets charge target voltage and current settings for all charge sources.
+Cells are compressed and expansion is motitored with compression load cells.

 ### Buffer / Starting Battery - 12.8 V Lithium